This is the multi-page printable view of this section. Click here to print.

 1. Specify the URL provided by your Deployment Engineer.
 It will be similar to the following with your chosen DNS name:

-• https://relay.search.yourdomain.com/connectors/bitbucketcloud/default/install/atlassian-connect.json
+• https://relay.search.example.com/connectors/bitbucketcloud/default/install/atlassian-connect.json

 • Note: if you have multiple Bitbucket instances, please make sure to provide the correct instance name in the URL above (i.e. default in the example).